Using CRM to Sell More

-The most successful companies today consistently demonstrate the ability to identify, understand and cater to the needs and demands of quality customers.
-Top executives see forging long-term relationships with premium customers as the key to stability in an increasingly dynamic market and consequently are driving their organizations to become customer-centric.
+Today’s most successful companies consistently demonstrate the ability to identify, understand and cater to the needs and demands of quality customers.
+Top executives see forging long-term relationships with premium customers as the key to stability in an increasingly dynamic market and, consequently, are driving their organizations to become customer-centric.

-This document is written to address the specific issues related to CRM and Sales Professionals.
+This document addresses the specific issues related to CRM and Sales Professionals.
 When considering a CRM solution, it is critical to understand the needs of your sales team members and how they would utilize this CRM application on a daily basis.
-As you most likely already know, a sales person has a set routine which is relied upon during the typical selling day.
-It could be suggested that successful sales people should NOT be taught to change their selling style if it is that style which contributes to their success.
-However, every successful sales person is typically armed with proper marketing and selling ammunition which, hopefully, compliments their selling style.
+As you probably already know, a salesperson has a routine that is relied upon during the typical selling day.
+It could be suggested that successful salespeople should NOT be taught to change their selling style if it is that style that contributes to their success.
+However, every successful salesperson is typically armed with proper marketing and selling ammunition, hopefully complementing their selling style.

-Sales people typically hate to compile the weekly, sometimes daily, reports regarding their pipeline and their opportunities.
-How many times have you had to “go over your list” in a meeting after having to manually account for the status of each prospect.
-This accountability is a painful activity which sales people can expend a tremendous amount of time compiling.
+Salespeople typically hate compiling weekly, sometimes daily, reports regarding their pipeline and opportunities.
+How many times have you had to “go over your list” in a meeting after having to account for the status of each prospect manually?
+This accountability is a painful activity that salespeople can spend much time compiling.
 As a result, too much time is wasted reviewing notes, looking back at information regarding individual sales calls, etc. This pain is also felt at the management level.
-Having to call regular meetings to go over each salesperson’s pipeline in the effort to create realistic opportunity reports can be grueling process.
+Calling regular meetings to review each salesperson’s pipeline to create real opportunity reports can be grueling.

 CRM can help